Hi!

-Hi, in this, I'll show a method other than factorisation and clustering the factors to find GCF (Greatest Common Factor) and LCM (Least Common Multiple).
+In this, I'll show a method other than factorisation and clustering the factors to find GCF (Greatest Common Factor) and LCM (Least Common Multiple).

 Let's start to implement the continuous division method.

-For example, we want to find GCF and LCM from
+For example, we want to find GCF and LCM from:

 8, 16, 18